The Legal Agent Becomes the Associate

 That framing is important because it avoids both panic and permissionlessness.
 Lawyers do not need to become AI engineers before using every tool.
 They do need a reasonable understanding of the relevant capabilities and limits of the specific tool they are using.
 They must protect client information.
 They must supervise lawyers, nonlawyers, and technology-assisted work.
 They must charge reasonable fees.
 They must review outputs before relying on them.

-The State Bar of California's 2026 practical guidance goes further into the agentic context.
-It says the 2026 update replaces the 2023 version and addresses the unique challenges presented by agentic AI.
-It warns that generative AI can produce plausible but inaccurate information, including legal citations that do not exist, and that input information can raise confidentiality and training-use risks.
+The State Bar of California approved updated practical guidance on May 14, 2026, replacing its 2023 version and specifically addressing agentic AI.
+The guidance says agentic systems increase the need for supervisory controls and verification because they may plan, sequence tasks, access data sources, interact with external tools, or complete work without continuous human prompting.
+It also warns that generative AI can produce plausible but inaccurate information, including legal citations that do not exist, and that input information can raise confidentiality and training-use risks.

 The ethical center is simple: delegation does not erase responsibility.
 If an associate drafts a brief, the supervising lawyer remains responsible.
 If a paralegal summarizes discovery, the lawyer remains responsible.
 If a vendor processes documents, the lawyer remains responsible.
 If an AI agent assembles a research path, retrieves authorities, drafts argument, and prepares a deliverable, the lawyer still signs the work.